 Practice Areas

-His practice includes major commercial arbitrations, civil fraud and asset-tracing proceedings, urgent injunction and enforcement matters, Competition Act investigations and follow-on litigation, and class actions involving pricing, market conduct, or alleged coordination.
+His practice includes major commercial arbitrations, civil fraud and asset-tracing proceedings, urgent injunction and enforcement matters, Competition Act investigations and follow-on litigation and class actions.
 He regularly advises boards, senior management, and executives on internal investigations and parallel civil, regulatory, and criminal risk.

-Fredrick has represented senior public officials and corporate leaders in high-profile investigations and inquiries, and has defended individuals and organizations facing allegations of fraud, breach of trust, and other serious misconduct.
-His work frequently involves intensive expert evidence, including disputes involving valuation, pricing, and digital or technical issues.
+Fredrick has represented senior public officials and corporate leaders in high-profile investigations and inquiries, and has defended individuals and organizations facing allegations of serious misconduct.
+He is often retained where expert evidence, institutional risk, and reputational consequences are central.

 Representative Work